routeviews/google-cloud-storage/proto/README.md

     type: `bool`
     description: `Whether or not to convert the file to SQL for BigQuery. not all files uploaded show be converted`
  5. name: `project`
-    type: `Project` - enum value
+    type: `Project`
-    description: `A project name that idenifies where the data is coming from, e.g RouteViews, RIS, Isolario, etc.`
+    description: `A value from the Project enum that idenifies where the data is coming from, e.g RouteViews, RIS, Isolario, etc.`
 ,